Skip to content

 Most people only focus on the upside of their plans.
 They imagine that everything will go well, with only minor resistance.
 However, anything worth doing tends to sprout a major problem that almost acts as a way to weed out the unprepared and unworthy.

-How to know who is capable
+What Sun Tzu says about how to know who is capable

 sun tzu art of war quotes "Humble words and increased preparations are signs that the enemy is about to advance.
 Violent language and driving forward as if to the attack are signs that he will retreat."